 Any DCC system that has OPs mode programming (Program On the Main) for locomotives can program CVs.
-Whenever the "SETUP" shunt is installed the EB1 will respond to loco OPS mode programming no matter what locomotive address is used.
+Whenever the "SETUP"button is pressed the EB1 will flash he status LED at 1 second intervals indicating it is ready to respond to loco OPS mode programming no matter what locomotive address is used.
 We recommend choosing an address that is not in use on your layout (we use 9999).
-Remember that the shunt must be installed to use this method of setting CVs.
-Do not forget to remove the shunt when done programming.
+The status LED must be flashing to use this method of setting CVs.
+The LED will flash until an OPs programming command is received by the EB1 or until 60 seconds has elapsed at which point the EB1 will return to normal operations.